YoYolops/fairlady/README.md

 These first couple hundred lines were very important to understand a little better what we are doing and what will be, most likely, the future challenges.
 As of right now, everything seems technically possible and overall manageable within the remaining estimated time (12 months).

 Lets talk about the **MARK I** features and upgrades:
 1. We successfully implemented a file watcher, with the notify crate.
-We what a given folder for every change, by using a syscall, OS dependant and managed by notify
+We watch a given folder for every change, by using a syscall, OS dependant and managed by notify

 2. We created the foundation for NimbusProtocol, our inter application (client/server) protocol, with simplicity in mind (but not enough to use some already existent ones).